-BMW's improved M5 Competition model still defines what a super saloon should be.
+BMW's M5 Competition model still defines what a super saloon should be.
 Jonathan Crouch takes a look.

 Ten Second Review